 As part of his appellate and post-conviction litigation practice, Mr. Asselta painstakingly reviews a client’s entire case, identifying issues that could potentially result in a successful appeal or challenge through a post-conviction motion and hearing.
 For those convicted of a criminal charge, these challenges may lead to the dismissal of charges or the ordering of a new trial based on legal errors, prosecutorial misconduct, ineffective assistance of counsel, or claims of insufficiency of the evidence.

-Mr. Asselta’s education and school law practice includes representing the interests of students of any age when dealing with their public schools, private schools, colleges, universities, graduate, technical and vocational schools in Florida and New Jersey, as well as throughout the United States.
+Mr. Asselta’s education law practice includes representing the interests of students of any age when dealing with their public schools, private schools, colleges, and universities throughout the United States.

 For nearly ten years Mr. Asselta represented a public school district, giving him great insight into the process and procedures a school utilizes in dealing with student disciplinary issues.
 This opportunity has given Mr. Asselta a unique understanding of the challenges that students face and how the school approaches and handles these challenges.
 The same detailed approach taken to his appellate and post-conviction work is applied to his education law practice.
 A critical review of documents, assisting with negotiations and meticulous hearing and trial preparation are but a few of the ways Mr. Asselta ensures that his clients are provided the level of services and care that each deserve.